 To filter responses from Google Forms to Google Sheets, you can use the QUERY or FILTER functions in the sheet to filter out rows that match a given criterion.

-In this tutorial, we discussed two ways to connect Google Forms to Sheets.
-We also discussed how you can filter the responses obtained from your user form so that a sheet displays only those details that you need.
-Integrating Google Forms with Google sheets takes a small amount of time to put together, but once the connection has been set up, it can incredibly speed up your workflow.
+In this tutorial, we discussed two ways to connect Google Forms to Google Sheets.
+We also discussed how you could filter the responses obtained from your user form so that a sheet displays only the details you need.
+Integrating Google Forms with Google sheets takes a small amount of time to put together, but once the connection has been set up, it can speed up your workflow.